 Fernando de Noranha for diving etc - This is turning out to be quite expensive, Any thoughts on whether there are similar places in brazil where i can get a similar experience or is this place the best diving experience i can get?

-It would be helpful if any of you could suggest hostels in the places i mentioned above over 5 years ago
+It would be helpful if any of you could suggest hostels in the places i mentioned above almost 6 years ago